symfony/symfony-docs/book/security.rst

-    The ``http_basic`` firewall is only recommended while prototyping applications or when the application is exclusively accesed through secure transports, such as https.
+    The ``http_basic`` firewall is only recommended while prototyping applications or when the application is exclusively accesed through secure transports, such as HTTPS.
 The reason is that browsers include user credentials in each request without applying any hashing mechanism, just a plain base64 encoding.

     Instead, consider using the ``http_digest`` firewall, which is almost identical to ``http_basic`` but where user credentials are encoded and hashed before including them in the request.
+Read
-Read :ref:`HTTP-Digest Authentication reference <reference-security-http-digest>`.
+    :ref:`HTTP-Digest Authentication reference <reference-security-http-digest>`.

 But who can you login as?
 Where do users come from?